PedroZaffalon/Gerador-de-grafo-PBQP/readme.md

 - `--regcost/ -r` - Path to .json file with the registers cost array.
 - `--array/ -a` - Display cost array of nodes on .json file.
 - `--matrix/ -m` - Display cost matrix of edges on .json file.
-- `--temporary/ -t` - Do not remove files in output directory.
+- `--clean/ -c` - Remove temporary .ll files.
+- `--validatestrings/ -v` - Correct the strings in JSON graph files.
 - `--onlyfunction/ -of` - Save each function in a separeted file.